IHaskell/IHaskell/README.md

 If you have any trouble with installation or have other questions about IHaskell, feel free to open an issue [on Github](https://github.com/gibiansky/IHaskell/issues?direction=desc&sort=updated&state=open) or join our IRC at #ihaskell on chat.freenode.net.

+IHaskell is built on top of IPython, which provides the frontends and the entire infrastructure.
+By default, IHaskell will create its own virtualenv and install all its own Python dependencies (this happens on the first run).
+However, if you want to provide your own IPython, you can instead pass IHaskell the `--ipython /path/to/exec/ipython` flag, in which case the installation will not happen and it'll just use the IPython you passed it.
+You *must* have IPython 2.0, though; older versions will *not* work properly!
+Installing IPython from Github is recommended, as this is how the automatic installer does it.

 ZeroMQ
 ---
 IHaskell uses a library known as ZeroMQ for asynchronous communication.
 Make sure that ZeroMQ 4 is installed - it is a relatively recent library and thus you may have older versions installed.